thejud/text-processing-cookbook/README.md

 mysterious, but if you do much text (or log) munging, it's worthwhile to learn the basics.

+### Create several simple filters rather than one complicated ones

-Also, like anything other part of your pipeline, it's fine to clean up your output progressively with multiple smaller, simpler filters.
+Like anything other part of your pipeline, it's fine to clean up your output progressively with multiple smaller, simpler filters.
 I often do this because it's easier to apply fixes than to get one large regex just right.
 Naturally, if you're building a high-volume or production pipeline, it's probably worthwhile to take the time to get it right.

+Here's the filter from the previous recipe broken down into several steps.

 Note that in this example I'm using tee /dev/stderr to give some diagnostic output at each stage in the pipeline so you can see how the line is